What the world looks like post lockdown

 Giorgio Santangelo, 29

-For Italians, it’s very weird to not touch anyone while talking to them or greeting them.
+For Italians, it’s very weird to not kiss, hug or touch anyone while talking to them or greeting them.
 It’s our culture.
-But now, we have to maintain some 2m distance from each other and wear masks at all times.
+But now, we have to maintain two-metre distance from each other and wear masks at all times.
 When the lockdown was partially lifted, I was actually very confused.
-Italy was hit very badly by covid-19, and people are now getting out of the house for the smallest of reasons.
-They are so happy they are able to step out.
+Italy is among the worst affected countries by the coronavirus, and people are getting out of the house for the smallest of reasons.
+They are so happy they are able to step out, go to restaurants, bars.
 They think it’s getting normal, but I don’t think it will ever be normal.
 What if the virus strikes again?

 Samik Mukherjee, 43

-We didn’t see many cases so there was no lockdown as such but we are still following precautionary measures.
-Namaste was adopted mid-March itself, which was a little odd initially because you don’t expect people who used to greet each other with hugs or kisses, to fold hands.
-But we are living in strange times.
-Otherwise, it’s fairly.
-People are going about their day without masks, shops are open, markets are filled.
+We didn’t see many coronavirus cases so there was no lockdown as such but the government is insisting on following precautionary measures.
+By mid-March itself, namaste became a rage.
+It was a little odd for me initially because you don’t expect people who greet each other with hugs or kisses, to suddenly fold hands.
+It was strange.
 And yes, there’s a lot of use of sanitizers, so much that initially shops had run out of them.
+People are also not stepping out so much.
+We are working from home.
+Shops and markets are open, but the city is mostly deserted.